Shelley Hennig: Early life

-Hennig was born in Metairie, Louisiana, on January 2, 1987, the daughter of Cathy Distefano Gosset and Glenn H. Hennig Sr. She lived in St. Rose, Louisiana, and later moved to Destrehan, Louisiana.
-Three years before she won the Miss Teen USA title, one of her older brothers was killed in an accident caused by a drunk driver.
+Hennig was born in Metairie, Louisiana, on January 2, 1987, the daughter of Cathy Distefano Gosset and Glenn H. Hennig Sr.

 Career

 Modeling

-Hennig won the Miss Louisiana Teen USA 2004 in a state pageant held in Lafayette, Louisiana, in November 2003.
+Hennig won the Miss Louisiana Teen USA 2004 in a state pageant held in Lafayette, Louisiana, in November 2004.
 This was the first time she competed in the state pageant.
 She represented Louisiana in the Miss Teen USA 2004, held in Palm Springs, California.
 She won the Miss Teen USA title, becoming the first winner from Louisiana and the first girl from Louisiana to win a national title since Ali Landry was Miss USA 1996.
 Her Miss Teen USA winnings included a one-year modeling contract with Trump Modeling Management, and a scholarship to the New York Conservatory for Dramatic Arts.

 As Miss Teen USA, Hennig represented the Miss Universe Organization.
 Her sister 2004 titleholders were Jennifer Hawkins (Miss Universe, of Australia) and Shandi Finnessey (Miss USA, of Missouri), with whom she made appearances, which included a trip to Bangkok, Thailand.
 During her reign, Hennig made numerous television guest and public-speaking appearances, including a guest appearance in the NBC soap opera Passions, which was part of her prize package.
 Hennig also worked with a number of other nonprofit organizations, including Seeds of Peace, DARE, Sparrow Clubs, and SHiNE.
 Her reign ended on August 8, 2005, when she crowned Allie LaForce of Ohio as the new Miss Teen USA.
 Soon after she relinquished her crown, Hennig participated in MTV's The Reality Show, where she attempted to win her own show, After the Crown, but was eliminated.
 She hosted the Miss Teen USA 2008 pageant on August 16, 2008, along with co-host Seth Goldman.